 Under desk bikes and ellipticals are very similar, but have some subtle differences.

-Under desk ellipticals are more like the pedals of an elliptical machine.
+Under-desk ellipticals are more like the pedals of an elliptical machine.
 Again, it fits under your desk, allowing you to exercise from your chair.
-Under desk ellipticals move in a forward and backward motion.
+Under-desk ellipticals move in a forward and backward motion.

-Now that we know what those machines are, we can deep dive into their differences and similarities in detail.
+Now that we know what those machines are, we can dive deep into their differences and similarities in detail.

 The primary difference between under desk bikes and ellipticals is their motion.
 Ellipticals require a forward and backward motion, similar to shuffling.
-Whereas bikes move your feet in a circular motion, like a regular bike.
-Of course, they both work the legs.
-But, because the motion is different, they will target different parts of the leg.
-The shuffling movement on the elliptical means a lot of the movement comes from the knees.
-Thus, placing more focus on your quadriceps and hamstrings.
-But, the extra lift required by the bike will demand more from your hips and core.
+Whereas bikes move your feet in a circular motion, like a regular

-Under Desk Bike vs Elliptical Motion
+Bike vs Elliptical Motion

 We’ve mentioned the range of motion differs between bikes and ellipticals.
 Therefore, the amount of space you need between the floor and your desk will differ.
 The shuffling movement on the elliptical allows your knees to remain relatively low.